Esri/defense-solutions-webappbuilder/DistanceAndDirection/ReadMe.md

       Note: The ‘Center Point’ and ‘Radius/Diameter’ will update based on parameters from newly created circle.
 	* If desired you can clear all graphics with the clear graphics button

+### Create a Circle manually
+	* Choose the Circle tab on the Distance and Direction Widget
+	* Choose the type of circle you will create from in the ‘Create Circle From’ drop down list.
+	* Enter a coordinate into the **Center Point text** box
+	* Optionally change the units using the **Radius** dropdown box
+	* Enter the desired Radius
+	* Press the **Enter** key
+	* A graphic will then be displayed on the map showing the circle you created
+	* If desired you can clear all graphics with the clear graphics button

 ### Create a Circle using the Distance Calculator Interactively
 	* Choose the Circle tab on the Distance and Direction Widget
 	* Expand the Distance Calculator section
 	* Enter a Time